avranade/Ashwin-Udacity-Nanodegree/Project5 - Neighborhood map/README.md

 ## Other student submissions referred
 Only for UI : https://github.com/melzareix/Full-Stack-Nanodegree/tree/master/6-NeighbourhoodMap
 Solution seemed elegant, but needed some more work.
-My UI borrows some parts from this, but also adds more css changes to make it more material design-ish and also needed more UI customizations.
+My UI borrows some parts from this, but also adds more changes to make it more material design-ish and also needed more UI customizations.
 Used w3schools, bootstrap and material design palette along with this to make my new UI.

 ## Revisions
 * Removed unnecessary code